Embarcadero/P4D-Data-Sciences/README.md

 * [PythonEnviroments](https://github.com/Embarcadero/PythonEnviroments)
 * [Lightweight-Python-Wrappers](https://github.com/Embarcadero/Lightweight-Python-Wrappers)

-Each library depends on the one above it, once these are installed this library will also installed
+Each library depends on the one above it, once these are installed this library will also install